 Exercise and sleep are essential for a healthy, happy body - and it turns out, more time spent sweating can actually boost the quality of your shut-eye.
 But just how does moving more lead to better zzz’s, and how can you maximise these body benefits?

 We asked experts in sleep, exercise, and neurology for the science behind exercise and how it makes you sleep better.
-Here are their golden rules of resting:
+Here's what they had to say:

-“Lack of sleep, and dysfunctional sleeping (such as sleep apnea), can create domino effects of at least 10 different mechanisms falling out of sync, many of which affect weight loss,” says W. Christopher Winter, M.D., president of Charlottesville Neurology and Sleep Medicine and author of The Sleep Solution.
+“Lack of sleep, and dysfunctional sleeping can create domino effects of at least ten different mechanisms falling out of sync, many of which affect weight loss,” says W. Christopher Winter, M.D., president of Charlottesville Neurology and Sleep Medicine and author of The Sleep Solution.

-First, the stress hormone cortisol will ra,mp up, which can keep you awake at night and affect glucose metabolism (the way you store fat).
+First, the stress hormone cortisol will ramp up, which can keep you awake at night and affect glucose metabolism (the way you store fat).
 Also, when you sleep less, you tend to eat more because leptin, the hormone that signals ‘I’m full and satisfied’ gets suppressed,” Winter says.
-To add to the triple threat, ghrelin - the hunger hormone that is made in the gut - also gets ramped up when you don’t sleep well, making you crave carbs, he explains.
+To add to the triple threat, ghrelin - the hunger hormone that is made in the gut - also increases when you don’t sleep well, making you crave carbs, he explains.

 Exercise halts the first of those chain reactions by reducing cortisol levels, says Meg Furstoss, MS, CSCS, founder of Precision Sports Performance.
 “Most people start to feel the impact of the day’s stress at night, so exercise helps clear that out.”

 Exercise can help you fall asleep faster